3-manifolds/SnapPy/dev/win_dev_msys2.rst

     pip install --upgrade pip setuptools     # Upgrades pip to the current version. pip install pyreadline sphinx cython cypari
     pip install pyx==0.12.1
-    pip install "pyinstaller<3.2"   # There's a bug in 3.2, later versions should be OK. pip install mercurial   # Installs "hg", used in next step
+    pip install mercurial   # Installs "hg", used in next step

 - Fetch the latest development versions of the source straight from